nikitavoloboev/alfred-my-mind/readme.md

 This workflow heavily leverages curated lists from Learn Anything that can be found [here](https://github.com/learn-anything).
 You can contribute directly to those lists so everyone benefits.

-Or if you wish, you can add content to the [JSONs found in this repo](https://github.com/nikitavoloboev/alfred-my-mind/tree/master/lists) as that is what Alfred reads to present the content.
+Or if you wish, you can add contentto the [JSONs found in this repo](https://github.com/nikitavoloboev/alfred-my-mind/tree/master/lists) as that is what Alfred reads to present the content.

 Do note, that this workflow exists for my personal use and extend my idea of [knowledge bootstrapping](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.udmp9eotg) and tapping into a person's expertise in the most transparent way possible.